Enjoy your dental visit in Greenville, SC with the Solea dental laser system

 Why then does fear of dental care feel acutely real?
 Because anxiety is not necessarily logical.
 Psychologists tell us it is wrapped up in previous unpleasant experiences, personal control issues, and embarrassment about dental condition.

-Dr. John Palmer, Dr. Daniel Knause, and Dr. Debra Adams have solutions for patients at all levels of the anxiety scale.
+Dr. John Palmer, Dr. Daniel Knause, and Dr. Debra Adams have solutions for guests at all levels of the anxiety scale.
 The NuCalm relaxation technique works wonders for mild unease.
 We offer the option of oral conscious sedation for greater agitation or lengthy procedures.
-For most patients, however, the compassion they sense at Palmer Distinctive Dentistry, from the front desk to the treatment room, has an amazingly calming effect.
+For most guests, however, the compassion they sense at Palmer Distinctive Dentistry, from the front desk to the treatment room, has an amazingly calming effect.
 When they learn that many procedures can be completed without numbing injections or drilling, there is no need for a sedative.

 About laser dentistry